gliu2k/SAP-Datasphere/Integration/Monitor.md

 Manage, monitor and track the process of integrating data among the objects and systems.

 ## 1. Remote Tables
-## 1.1 Full Data Replciation
+## 1.1.
+Full Data Replciation

 Snapshot data are loaded.
 ![alt text](/Integration/images/RD1.png?raw=true)

 ![alt text](/Integration/images/RD2.png?raw=true)

-## 1.1 RealTime(Delta) Data Replciation
+## 1.2.
+RealTime(Delta) Data Replciation

 It is only avaialbe for the datasource that supports CDC.

-Initialization Data are loaded.
-It took 70min to load 20M records.
+The initialization data are loaded.
+It took 70min to load 21M records.
 ![alt text](/Integration/images/RD3.png?raw=true)

 It is active to replicate the delta data from remote table(CDS View) **IFIGLACCTLIR**.